 Best Antivirus Software for Windows 8

 The antivirus software programs for Windows 8 we reviewed have all been tested by the independent lab AV-Test.
 One thing we found is that some antiviruses perform better on Windows 8 than Windows 10 operating systems.
 It's also important to note that the last tests on the Windows 8 platform were conducted in December of 2015.
 While most antivirus protection developers had already upgraded and released their 2016 versions, some products, such as Avira and Norton Security, were still evaluated based on their 2015 versions.
 While the 2016 versions are compatible with Windows 8, they were not released in time to be evaluated by AV-Test and therefore were not included in our Windows 8 antivirus review.

-Kaspersky was the only antivirus software to score perfectly in all three test areas: protection, performance and usability.
-This means it was able to identify, block and destroy 160 existing malware threats and almost 17,000 new antiviruses that were discovered during the testing time between May and June 2016.
-The average protection score for the industry is 92 percent, which means many programs in our Windows 8 PC protection comparison are exceptionally effective at stopping internet threats from attacking your computer system.
+Bitdefender, Kaspersky and Avira antivirus software scored perfectly in all three test areas: protection, performance and usability.
+This means each was able to identify, block and destroy 140 existing malware threats and almost 15,000 new antiviruses that were discovered during the testing time between November and December 2015.
+The average protection score for the industry is 97 percent, which means many programs in our Windows 8 PC protection comparison are exceptionally effective at stopping internet threats from attacking your computer system.

 Some of the antivirus solutions for Windows 8 are capable of extending protection to mobile devices such as cell phones, though it may be possible to purchase either an add-on feature or a higher-priced internet security suite in order to have access to these tools.
 Additionally, some of the best programs now detect and eliminate ransomware threats.